 There are a couple of ways to see Fenway Park.
 First is the old fashioned way; buy a ticket and watch a game.
 But some of us don’t have the time/can’t be bothered with the sport.
 That’s okay, Fenway offers tours of the famous space that take roughly an hour.

 Harvard Square has been a gathering spot for ages.
-You can start here, then poke around Harvard itself.
+You can start here, then poke around Harvard’s campus.
 It’s a beautiful campus with museums open to the public.
 Not to mention, it’s just fun to walk around.

 Day 2 of 2 Days in Boston

 Copley Square is the hub of Boston.
-There’s always something taking place there, from farmer’s markets to a demonstration (no really, when I was there, people were protesting).
+There’s always something taking place there, from farmer’s markets to a demonstration.
 And there are some gorgeous, iconic buildings for your visiting enjoyment.

 Let’s start with Trinity Church.
 It blew me away, it was so beautiful.
 Built in 1877, it’s been wonderfully preserved.
 The man who designed the interior, John La Farge wanted to create “the feeling that you are walking into a painting.”